What is JIS X 8341?

 What Are the Standards in JIS X 8341?

 Japan’s standards for website accessibility have the same principles, guidelines, and success criteria that WCAG 2.0 has.
-The four WCAG 2.0 principles that JIS X 8341 is based on as well are perceivable, operable, understandable, and robust.
+The four principles that JIS X 8341 has are based off of those same principles in WCAG 2.0: perceivable, operable, understandable, and robust.

 What is the Cost of Non-Compliance?